cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 {{< /highlight >}}

 ### Error Details

-When an operation fails due to an exception being generated (intentionally or unintentionally), the exception details are stored in the
-`task_failed`/`task_rescheduled` events.

 In some cases, you might want to explicitly raise a Cloudify error in response to some other exception that was raised in your operation code.
 That is simple to achieve as shown in the previous example.
 However, if you also want to preserve the original